Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Model

-We highlight a special type of strategy, called the \emph{naive strategy}, which is more natural and common on crowdsourcing platforms. \begin{definition} A \emph{naive} strategy $\nu\in \Theta_\nu$ is a convex combination between truth-telling and an uninformative strategy $\mu$, i.e.
+We highlight a special type of strategy, called \textbf{the \emph{lazy-reporting strategy}, which is more practical and common on crowdsourcing platforms.} \begin{definition} A lazy-reporting strategy $\nu\in \Theta_\nu$ is a convex combination between truth-telling and a no-effort strategy $\mu$, i.e.

 \end{definition}